-You may lodge an objection to an assessment or reassessment if you feel an incorrect decision has been made.
+You can lodge an objection to an assessment or reassessment if you feel an incorrect decision has been made.
 Objections must be lodged within 60 days.

 You should only consider objecting after you have taken all other steps to resolve your concerns, such as: